LightDvlpr/DealerOnSubmission/README.md

 Ex of how to input manually into the textfile -> choiceNumber,nameOfItem,cost,taxOrNot,importedOrNot

-!!!!!Be sure to separate items only using commas.
-That is my assigned delimitter.!!!!!
+!!!!!-> Be sure to separate items only using commas.
+That is my assigned delimitter.<-!!!!!

 If the user does not wish to enter it into the text file then they may choose option 3 prompted by the code and enter it in more easily.